digitaldreamer/peloton/README.rst

 INITIALIZE
 ##########

-The project requires node, npm, and bower to be installed to set up the project.
+The project requires node, npm, and bower to set up the project.

-To start run bower in the project root directory to intall `/calculator/lib`
+To initialize run bower in the project root directory to intall dependencies into `/calculator/lib`

 ::